DhammaCharts/old-website/_posts/2021-01-03-4NobleTruths.md

 ---

 This chart is still in progress and contains many errors.
 It represent the major concepts of Early Buddhist Texts.
+The current working version can be view [here](https://observablehq.com/d/3915c29fed00300c).